s0ber/vtree/README.md

 ### applicationId
 **[Integer]**

-If our current node is **isApplicationPart**, than, nodes, located under different layouts, will have different applicationIds.
+If current node is an application part, then, nodes, located under different layouts, will have different **applicationIds**.
 Let's say we have such html:

 ````html
 <div data-app="my_simple_app">